 1 | Adobo

 Filipinos love their adobo so expect to see it on the menu of almost every Filipino restaurant and even small eateries all over the country.
+Probably one of the most popular dishes in the Philippines.
 Every region has its own version but generally, it is made of chicken or pork, or both, stewed with vinegar, soy sauce, pepper, and herbs for modern twists or achuete (annatto seeds) in some versions.
 Another adobo version uses asparagus beans (sitaw) as the main ingredient.
 Adobong sitaw calls for diced pork and some even uses shrimp paste (bagoong).

 2 | Barbecue